taosdata/TDengine/documentation20/en/08.connector/docs.md

 - `void taos_init()`

 Initialize the running environment.
-If the application does not actively call the API, the API will be automatically called when the application call taos_connect, so the application generally does not need to call the API manually.
+If the application does not actively call the API, the API will be automatically called when the application call `taos_connect()`, so the application generally does not need to call the API manually.

 - `void taos_cleanup()`